 The Olympic hockey coin is the shape of the standard 7-sided heptagon 50 pence.
 The face value of the coin is 0.50 pounds sterling.
 It consists of a Cupro-nickel alloy with an 8.00g weight, a diameter of 27.3mm, and it is 1.78mm thick.

 To pay tribute to the 2012 Summer Olympics in London, the Royal Mint released 29 special commemorative 50p coins in 2011.
 Each coin depicted a different sport.

 To determine each of the Olympic coin’s reverse side designs, the Royal Mint launched a contest to select the designers of each individual 50p coin.
 About 30,000 entries were submitted, and 29 designs were chosen.

 The Obverse design features the crowned head of Queen Elizabeth II designed by Ian Rank-Broadley whose initials IRB can be seen under the Queen’s neckline.
 Surrounding her portrait are the words ELIZABETH II * D * G * REG * F * D * 2011.

 Reverse Side Design of the Hockey 50 Pence Coin

 The coin features two female hockey players trying to hit the ball with their sticks.
 They are both challenging for the ball as they face to the right.
-There is a horizontal line centered on the back of the coin behind the hockey players.
+There is a horizontal line centred on the back of the coin behind the hockey players.

 The Olympic logo designed by Wolff Olins consultancy firm is seen at the top of the coin’s reverse side.
-Centered at the bottom of the coin, and slightly curved upward, are the words 50 PENCE.
+Centred at the bottom of the coin, and slightly curved upward, are the words 50 PENCE.

 Information About the Designer